warelab/release-notes/test/Genomic Resources---2022-10-10/search-interface---2022-02-10.md

 ### Expression Tab

-Curated gene expression data for sorghum BTx623 v3 is available in this tab for baseline experiments and expression of paralogs for the reference study, processed through the EMBL-EBI Expression Atlas, and Electronic Fluorescent Pictograph (eFP) expression visualizations from the Bio-Analytic Resource for Plant Biology (BAR).
+Curated gene expression data for sorghum BTx623 v3 is available in this tab for baseline experiments and expression of paralogs for the reference study, processed through the EMBL-EBI Expression Atlas, and Electronic Fluorescent Pictograph (eFP) expression visualizations from the Bio-Analytic Resource for Plant Biology.

 #### eFP Browser